The undubbed masters on 'Our Memories Of Elvis'

 is edited to the end and then faded!

-The masters of When I'm Over You and Faded
+The masters of 'When I'm Over You' and 'Faded

-Love were edited for original release.
+Love' were edited for original release.

-The count-in for Take 3 of Faded Love
+The count-in for Take 3 of 'Faded Love'

-can be found after Take 2 on CD2 of FTD's 'Elvis
+can be found after Take 2 on CD2 of FTD's Elvis

-The first releases of the song I Really Don't
+The first releases on CD of the song 'I Really Don't

-Want To Know were missing the drum beat ending.
+Want To Know' were missing the drum-beat ending.

-It can be heard on the original Single release
+It can be heard on the original single release

-and the 4 LP set 'The Other sides Wordwide Gold
+and the 4-LP set The Other sides Wordwide Gold

-Award Hits Volume 2' with drum beat ending.
+Award Hits Volume 2 with drum beat ending.

-On later releases RCA/BMG released the masters
+On later releases RCA/BMG released the master

-again with drum beat ending.
+again with drum-beat ending.

-The count-in for Take 4, the False Start of Take
+The count-in for Take 4, the false start of Take

-6 and the count-in for Take 7 of Tomorrow Never
+6 and the count-in for Take 7 of 'Tomorrow Never

-Comes can all be found on FTD's 'Elvis Country'
+Comes' can all be found on FTD's Elvis Country classic album, although they aren't listed.

-There are strange goings on with Make The
+There are strange goings on with 'Make The

-World Go Away.
+World Go Away'.
 Take 2 is cut from the tape

 reel, and all that is left is the count-in before,